 • Credits: 1

-Spanish I Exploratory
+Spanish 1 Exploratory

-Spanish I Exploratory is a one-year course, which introduces the Spanish language and culture.
+Spanish 1 Exploratory is a one-year course, which introduces the Spanish language and culture.
 Students practice the four language skills – listening, speaking, reading, and writing – with an emphasis on vocabulary and pronunciation.
 Students will survey aspects of the history, culture, geography, and daily life in Spanish speaking countries.
 The introductory nature of the course permits students to become acquainted with Spanish and to strengthen skills in the acquisition of this language.
 This course is project based and is designed to help students obtain one credit of study in a second language in order to meet the New York State requirement for graduation.
 Students who take this course are not eligible to continue taking Spanish without the teacher’s recommendation.

 • Grade: 9 – 12